Exceptional object: Finite simple groups

 The relations between the sporadic groups, most being related to the monster.

 The finite simple groups have been classified into a number of series as well as 26 sporadic groups.
 Of these, 20 are subgroups or subquotients of the monster group, referred to as the "Happy Family", while 6 are not, and are referred to as "pariahs".

 Several of the sporadic groups are related to the Leech lattice, most notably the Conway group Co_{1}, which is the automorphism group of the Leech lattice, quotiented out by its center.

 Division algebras

 There are only three finite-dimensional associative division algebras over the reals — the real numbers, the complex numbers and the quaternions.
 The only non-associative division algebra is the algebra of octonions.
 The octonions are connected to a wide variety of exceptional objects.
-For example, the exceptional formally real Jordan algebra is the Albert algebra of 3 by 3 self-adjoint matrices over the octonions.
+For example, the exceptional formally real Jordan algebra is the Albert algebra of 3×3 self-adjoint matrices over the octonions.